-Matthew Gottlieb practises business litigation including corporate and commercial disputes, insolvency and restructuring and fraud and securities litigation.
+Matthew Gottlieb practises business litigation including corporate and commercial disputes, insolvency and restructuring, and fraud and securities litigation.
 Matt’s extensive track record of success in complex, high-stakes disputes explains why he has been recognized as one of Canada’s top litigation lawyers.
-He has significant expertise in trials, applications, tribunals and arbitrations and regularly appears at all levels of court in Ontario and other provinces, the Federal Court of Canada and the SCC.
+He has significant expertise in trials, applications, tribunals and arbitrations, and regularly appears at all levels of court in Ontario and other provinces, the Federal Court of Canada and the SCC.
 Matt is a Fellow of the American College of Trial Lawyers and The International Academy of Trial Lawyers.
-He is a frequent instructor at many litigation related seminars held by the Law Society of Ontario, The Advocates’ Society and other organizations.
+He is a frequent instructor at many litigation related seminars held by the Law Society of Ontario, The Advocates’ Society, and other organizations.

-Paul Michell’s practice focuses on commercial litigation and arbitration, judicial review and appellate litigation, with particular expertise in complex cases with a regulatory or cross-border dimension.
+Paul Michell practises commercial litigation and arbitration, judicial review and appellate litigation, with particular expertise in complex cases with a regulatory or cross-border dimension.
 He has litigated cases involving failed hedge funds, derivatives, lawyers’ conflicts of interest, fraud and Ponzi schemes, arbitration-related court proceedings, shareholder disputes, construction and infrastructure, defamation and employment law.
 As a trial and appellate lawyer, Paul has extensive experience at all levels in the Ontario and Federal Courts and the SCC, and before a variety of administrative and arbitral tribunals.
 He has also been appointed as an arbitrator, as a presiding officer under the Competition Act, and has acted for corporations, public entities, regulators, individuals, investment funds and receivers.

 Andrew Winton’s practice includes insolvency and restructuring, corporate governance, employment law, shareholder and oppression remedy disputes, real estate and franchise litigation.
 Andrew is experienced counsel in arbitrations and appears regularly before the Ontario courts, including the Toronto Commercial List.
 Andrew is a University of Toronto Faculty of Law alumni mentor, provides pro bono services to a Toronto charity that helps homeless people transition to permanent accommodations, and is a past member of the OBA’s Civil Litigation and Insolvency Law Executives.

 Larissa Vermeersch’s practice focuses on complex commercial disputes and regulatory proceedings involving significant commercial and business issues.
 She immerses herself in every aspect of her clients’ businesses and quickly absorbs and masters large, factually intricate cases and advances her clients’ short and long-term business objectives.
-She has a stellar track record before all levels of court in Ontario and at administrative tribunals, mediations and in private arbitrations.
+Larissa has a stellar track record before all levels of court in Ontario and at administrative tribunals, mediations and in private arbitrations.
 Larissa dedicates significant time to the community, including acting for unrepresented litigants in Superior Court with Pro Bono Ontario and serving as a founding member and current Chair of Heart & Stroke Foundation of Canada’s Young Leaders Committee.